 Learn to be your own weather forecaster by reading the clouds.
 It starts with a few simple terms...

 Not so long ago, we had to gauge the weather with an upward glance at the sky.
 Today, it’s much easier to read a screen (or the Farmers’ Almanac) indoors to see what may be in store outdoors.
-If you hike, picnic, boat, golf, fish or sail, being able to read the sky trumps a media forecast.
+If you hike, picnic, boat, golf, fish, or sail, being able to read the sky is better than any written forecast.
 Why?
 Because all weather is local and local is where you are, which is probably not in the broadcast studio.
 There is skill involved in learning to “read between the clouds,” and the more you practice, the greater your confidence in making weather calls.

 Cloud Basics: Simple–But with Complications

 There’s a lot of water in the atmosphere, and it mostly exists as an invisible gas, known as water vapor.
 When conditions are favorable, the water vapor condenses to become visible, as either tiny water droplets or tiny ice crystals.
 This physical change becomes visible as a cloud.
 The particles are small enough to remain suspended in the atmosphere; only when they aggregate and become too heavy to stay aloft do they fall as precipitation.